ricardoquesada/c64-commando-2084/README.md

-# Commando for the Commodore 64 - decompiled
+# Commando for the Commodore 64

 ![commando64](https://lh3.googleusercontent.com/d8wonEvj2mcU2kp2gstEmZNFVUgZ8mGVxNiBTiHPXLiEC2tcs-aavTmsyoUnwm8oFBaqr7gQrHSuhvFl21gXBMDV7MUQmV7Fh7lefMMZVdd1FsDqGL5WxZ4pGp3PvKMk-ptyT123Glo=-no)

-This is the decompiled source code for the Commodore 64.
+This is the disassembled, fully commented source code of Commando for the C64.
 It includes:

-* Well commented source code.
+* Fully commented source code.
 "Easy" to follow (requires some C64 internals knowledge).
 * Source code can be compiled (it actually generates the exactly same binary as the original one).